cad-polito-it/dnn-benchmarks/README.md

 ## Getting Started
-The idea of this project is to share neural networks for conducting reliability studies.
+The idea of this project is to share neural networks to conduct reliability studies.
 The goal is to make it easier and more accessible for different research groups to compare their results.

 Within the repository, you will find the code and weights for some PyTorch models for image classification (so far), pre-trained on the CIFAR10, CIFAR100, and GTSRB datasets.
 Additionally, using [nobuco](https://github.com/AlexanderLutsenko/nobuco), we have converted the PyTorch models to their Keras counterparts, which share the same architecture, weights, and similar accuracy.
 A public backup fork of the converter is available also here [nobuco-fork](https://github.com/D4De/nobuco).